404hannah/emergency-contacts/README.md

 # Tarlac Emergency Contacts
-Provides a comprehensive list of contact information to relevant institutions in Tarlac, Philippines
+A group case study that provides a comprehensive list of contact information to relevant institutions in Tarlac, Philippines

 ### Features
 #### For the public: